 Winter storms and blizzards affect North America and Europe the most

-What makes winter storms different
+What makes winter storms so dangerous?

-The making of a winter storm
+The formation of a winter storm

 An air mass boundary forms between cold polar air in the north and warm subtropical air in the south.
 The heavier cold air starts moving southwards close to the surface.

 At the same time, the warm air advances northwards at higher levels, with the result that the pressure at the centre of the turbulence falls.
 The faster cold air catches up with the warm air and the two mix – leading to the formation of vortices.

 Stormy weather ahead: the influence of climate change

 The large number of claims coupled with the relatively moderate average individual loss amount mean that prevention plays a key role in reducing the loss burden.
 At the same time, it is critical that insurers know precisely what factors influence the frequency and intensity of winter storms.
 Whilst natural climate oscillation has influenced certain years, and storms balance each other out in the long run, climate change still needs to be carefully analysed as a risk of change.

 Climate change studies offer contrasting projections regarding the number of winter storms.
 These scientific studies indicate that the risk of severe winter storms, and possibly also autumn storms, from the North Atlantic to central Europe could increase in the 21st century, while the overall number of storms is likely to decrease.